2ptO/coursera-ml/Deep Learning/02 Improving Deep Neural Networks/Course Notes.md

 Another problem is the plateau where it is unlikely to get stuck in local optima, but the learning rate can be very very slow due to flat surface in the curve for a long time.
 ![problem-of-plateau](images/24-problem-of-plateau.png)

+### Summary-week2

+Covered a lot this week on advanced optimization algorithms.
+We had been using only gradient descent so far as the optimization algorithm and iterate (forward prop and backprop) on all training set examples using vectorization.
+Though the calculations are vectorized, it can take a long time to learn the paramters if the dataset is really large.
+So we apply some advanced optimizations to learn the parameters faster.

+- **Mini-batch Gradient Descent**
+  - Shuffle and partition the dataset into small batches, update parameters after each batch.
+One full pass of all mini-batches is called epoch.
+Batch size is typically in powers of 2 to keep aligned with CPU memory boundaries.
+Dataset is typically shuffled and partitioned after each epoch.
+  - mini batch size = 1 for stochastic gradient, m for batch gradient, 1..m for mini batch
+- **Exponential Weighted Average** - forms the basic idea on which further optimization algorithsm are built.
+It takes a moving average of the samples.
+Hyperparameter $\beta$ (0..1) determines the size of the moving window and the oscillations.
+- **Momentum** - Analogous to momentum in physics, Gradient descent is the accelaration while momentum determines the velocity accumulated as we descend down.
+Update the gradients with momentum and then update the parameters.
+It takes the past gradients into account to smooth out the steps of the gradient descent.
+It can be applied to batch gradient descent, mini-batch gradient descent and stochastic gradient descent (batch size of 1)
+- **RMS** - Root Mean Square - takes the square of gradients in updating the velocity and then takes the root of the velocity in updating the parameters.
+Uses the hyperparameter $\beta_2$
+- **ADAM** - Adaptive Moment Optimization - Combines the benefits of Moment and RMS.
+Commonly applied optimization technique.
+Typical values of the ADAM Hyper-parameters: $\beta_1 = 0.9, $\beta_2 = 0.99, \epsilon = 10^{-7}$.

+Learning rate decay is another hyperparameter that controls the rate of decay of learning rate.
+Some common methods exists to update learning rate, but also changed manually in some cases.
+Ranks low in the list of hyperparameters to be tuned.